 I was in the same boat myself trying to learn English a few years earlier when I wasn't able to put more than a few sentences together until I started speaking more and more, and I was just adding a few new concepts or words to my belt.
 I learned from my experience that the easiest way to learn a language is to actually speak the language, so I started sharing this way of learning with my students.
 It became more and more exciting seeing my students' improvement while they were enjoying it too!

 My students felt so excited about their improvement that they expressed to me such wonderful comments about my teaching and supported me with increasing referrals.
 They actually inspired me to establish Mi Casita Spanish Classes!
 Many thanks to all of them for being part of what today is Mi Casita!
-I especially thank one of my dearest student's mom to whom I'll always be grateful for such inspiration and support.
+I especially thank one of my dearest student's mom and friend to whom I'll always be grateful for such inspiration and support.

 I'm a native Spanish speaker born and raised in México with over ten years of experience teaching Spanish to all ages and levels in the North County area of San Diego, California.
 Since I was very young I thought that doing something to help others was very rewarding.
 Therefore my minor degree is Social Worker.
 Also I found very interesting the fact that nowadays we live in a very globalized world, for which I decided to studied my Bachelors Degree, International Business.